Tag Archives: MR9

 View financial/job trends

-In a firm’s Account Overview, highlights of their financial and job activity history, future projections, and trends are displayed visually.
-A table displays the firm’s total receivables since they became your client and upcoming scheduled jobs.
-One line graph displays revenue generated, a second line graph displays jobs scheduled/canceled, and a third line graph displays jobs that have occurred.
+In a firm’s Account Overview, highlights of their financial and order activity history and trends are displayed visually.
+A table displays the firm’s total receivables since they became your client and active orders and parts.
+One line graph displays revenue generated, a second line graph displays orders scheduled/canceled, and a third line graph displays parts scheduled/canceled.

 The line graphs are interactive.
 Hovering over a point in a line on a graph displays that month’s total $ amount or number.
 The line graphs default to the firm’s trends over the last six months.
 You can also view the firm’s trends over a year or 2 years.